Kkavindu/kavindu-webpages.github.io/_teaching/2016-spring-teaching-3.md

 As a Mechanical Engineer in the UAV Laboratory at the University of Moratuwa, I led the design and prototyping of Mora-X, a quadcopter tailored for aerial mapping.
 This project emphasized optimizing aerodynamics and weight distribution using advanced topology optimization techniques in SolidWorks, Ansys, and Fusion360.
 The work underscored a focus on precision engineering to enhance UAV performance in real-world applications.

-Development of Aerodynamically and topology-optimized quadcopter body (Original design: applied for design patenting)
+Development of Aerodynamically and topology-optimized quadcopter body (Original design: applied for design patent)
 ======
 Designed and prototyped a quadcopter (Mora-X) for aerial mapping, optimizing aerodynamics and weight distribution through topology optimization using SolidWorks, Ansys, and Fusion360.